chalc.chromatic¶

 colours – List or numpy array of integers describing the colours of the points.

-max_num_threads – Maximum number of parallel threads to use.
+max_num_threads – Hint for maximum number of parallel threads to use.
 If non-positive, the number of threads to use is automatically determined by the threading library (Intel OneAPI TBB).
 Note that this may be less than the number of available CPU cores depending on the number of points and the system load.
-The default is 1, which means no parallelism.

 - Returns: